ishwarrimal/frontend-interview-preps/JavaScript/JavaScript Advanced/README.md

 Cat.prototype = Object.create(Animal.prototype);
 ```

-Using the above code, we are assigning the prototype of Animal constructor to the prototype of `Cat` constructor.
+Using the above code, we are assigning the prototype of the Animal constructor to the prototype of `Cat` constructor.

 ### But why did we even create the function `getName` in the prototype and not directly inside the Constructor?